“What’s your sign?”

 That is what makes the 18k gold Dolce & Gabbana DG7 watch so striking.
 It retails for more than $16,000 and has a single natural ruby at the 6 o’clock position.
 The band is burgundy alligator leather while the Swiss movement is automatic winding.
 It’s a pricey timepiece, but you would expect nothing less from one of the world’s most prestigious fashion lines.

 If you’re not interested in dropping a year’s rent on a watch, go with a simple ruby red leather watch band like the ones made by Bandini.
-These are genuine leather and made to fit a wrist of almost any size.
+These are genuine leather and made to fit almost any size wrist.

 Leo – July 23-Aug 22: Peridot

 Peridot, a green semi-precious olivine mineral, is probably the least well-known of the birthstones.
-It’s not easy to find watches made with peridot stones, so you will have to get creative.
+It’s not easy to find watches made with peridot stones, so you must get creative.

 Take for instance this unusual, vintage watch with peridots in the case and band.
 It’s a ladies 22mm Japanese quartz watch with 21 separate peridot stones.
 This is a specially made piece, so don’t expect to find it in any stores.